COVID-19 Vaccine Information

 How does the vaccine work?

 A vaccine is intended to give you protection against an infectious disease.
 Instead of contracting the disease from the community and potentially getting sick, a vaccine works with your body’s natural defense systems to safely develop immunity to the disease, so when you do encounter the virus that causes the disease, you will already have immunity to that virus.

-The Moderna and Pfizer COVID-19 vaccines currently approved by the FDA consist of two doses delivered by injection.
+The Moderna, Pfizer, J&J COVID-19 vaccines are all currently approved for use and consist of two doses delivered by injection.
 They do not contain a live virus and cannot give you COVID-19.

 Who is eligible to receive the vaccine?

 Every adult is eligible to take the vaccine.
 However, at this time, only Pfizer is FDA approved for children ages 12+.